errorrprone/fingerprintsudo/README.md

-Open a text editor and create a new file.
-Let's name it sudo-fingerprint.sh.
+Open a text editor and create a new file and name it sudo-fingerprint.sh.

 Add the following lines to the file: